-I compare with what is popular and “on trend” and suddenly feel the need to post a picture of an overpriced Latte from Starbucks instead! (with extra cream for fanciness) It is such a shame that I should feel that way over posting a picture of something that interests me, gets me hyped up or improves my life.
+I compare what is popular and “on trend” and suddenly feel the need to post a picture of an overpriced Latte from Starbucks instead!
+It is such a shame that I should feel that way over posting a picture of something that interests me, gets me hyped up or improves my life.

 This isn’t who I want to be.
 It’s NOT who I am.
 But I can’t help but compare nonetheless.

-Here I am, sat in my grubby dressing gown that has gone far too long without a wash, the remnants of last nights makeup, knotted hair and suddenly the feeling that I am doing something very wrong with my life.
+Here I am, sitting in my grubby dressing gown that has gone far too long without a wash, the remnants of last night’s makeup, knotted hair and suddenly the feeling that I am doing something very wrong with my life.
 And why?
 Because all the girls I am looking at are looking gorgeous, traveling somewhere exotic or showing off some latest feat or purchase.